jmpavlick/SpaFunctionAppADAuthGuide/readme.md

 ## Step 1: Create and deploy a new Azure Static App

 The `frontend` folder in this Github repo contains the skeleton of a SPA that is wired in to [MSAL.js 2.0](https://docs.microsoft.com/en-us/azure/active-directory/develop/msal-js-initializing-client-applications), with functions created to manage login and function app execution.
 The skeleton can run, now; the auth stuff won't work, but the skeleton is ready to be deployed.

+### Create a resource group for your assets

+While not strictly necessary - you can re-use an existing resource group if you have one - making a new resource group will allow you to delete all of your demo assets when you're done with them.
+If you don't create a new resource group, _make sure that all of the resources you create in Azure are in the same resource group!_.

+.
+Navigate: Resource groups
+	1. `Create`
+		1. Subscription: Select your subscription
+		1. Resource group: `spaFunctionAppADAuthGuide`
+		1. Region: Select a region that's close to you.
+I picked `(US) East US)`.
+		1. __Review + create__
+		1. __Create__